Visual symbolic mechanisms: Emergent symbol processing in vision language models: Appendix

-\textbf{Model RSM Construction} We construct model RSMs by computing pairwise cosine similarities between activations across samples.
-The specific extraction process depends on the source of the activations.
-For the residual stream, we extract activations directly at the specified token positions, yielding a single representation per layer.
-For the attention blocks, we extract the output vectors from each attention head $h$ in layer $l$, providing multiple representations per layer.
-Given a set of activations $\text{Act}(i, t)$ for token $i$ and trial $t$ (where the activation may come from either the residual stream or a specific attention head), we compute pairwise similarities across all trial pairs.
+We constructed model RSMs by computing pairwise cosine similarities between activations across samples.
+All our RSAs were performed on the residula stream.
+We systematically extract activations at the specified token positions, yielding a single representation per layer.
+Given a set of activations $\text{Act}(i, t)$ for token $i$ and trial $t$ , we computed pairwise similarities across all trial pairs.
 Each entry in the resulting RSM reflects the similarity of representations across two trials.